You've been meaning to start creating content for your site. Maybe for months. But every time you sit down to begin, the same thought stops you:

 The reason so many people stall on content isn't that they lack discipline or ideas.
 It's that they've set an invisible bar — "I need a strategy" — that prevents them from taking the first step.

 Lower the bar.
 Write one thing about something you already know.
 Put it somewhere you can see it.
 Move it forward one stage.
-That's the entire system on day one.

 On day thirty, you'll have a handful of published posts, some data about what's working, and — without having planned it — the beginning of a real content strategy.
 One that emerged from what you actually did, not what you hoped to do.